tochalid/SE_Cman/README.md

 **Approch**: Adapted a pre-trained FCN to a simplified version of the [FCN8](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).
 Added **1x1 convolutions** to the **pretrained VGG16** feature encoder reducing into a 2-pixel classifier (road/no-road).
 Also added 2 **transposed convolutions** scaling up the image to its original size, shape = (160, 576).
 Connected 2 **skip layers** from layer 3 and 4 to improve resolution.

-After training, the test images are processed to highlight the detected road pixels in green, see [results](./runs/1528540282.322428_BS5_DP0.50_LR0.0001_EP50).The project solution must satisfy the [rubric](https://review.udacity.com/#!/rubrics/989/view) conditions.
+After the training process all test images are processed to highlight the detected road pixels in green color overlay.
+Please see complete [results](./runs/1528540282.322428_BS5_DP0.50_LR0.0001_EP50) of the fully trained and adapted FCN.
+The project solution must satisfy the [rubric](https://review.udacity.com/#!/rubrics/989/view) conditions.

 ### Graph Diagram

 ![img](./img/graph_1528540282.322428_BS5_DP0.50_LR0.0001_EP50.png)

 ### Training and Hyperparams
 The network is trained on the [KITTI Raod dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) (289 images) for 15 epochs with batch size of 5.
-Other batch sizes showed significant differences in accuracy and 5 seems a good balance between preventing over-fitting, memory usage and accuracy.
+Other batch sizes showed significant differences in accuracy and 5 seems a good balance between preventing early over-fitting, exhaustive memory usage and high accuracy.

 ##### Accuracy and total loss running BATCH_SIZE=(5, 10, 15), LEARNING_RATE=0.0001 and EPOCHS=15: